kitze/Benji-docs/FEATURE_DOC_SPEC.md

 # Feature Doc Spec (Internal)

 Use this spec every time we add or update a feature page.
 It exists to prevent shallow write-ups and make sure each doc reflects how the feature behaves inside the product—settings, widgets, privacy, shortcuts, timeline ties, and public visibility controls included.
-Only publish facts you can confirm directly in the product or source; if you’re guessing, stop and verify.
+Only publish facts you can confirm directly in the product or source; if you're guessing, stop and verify.

+## ⛔ ABSOLUTE PROHIBITION: NO CODE REFERENCES

+**NEVER, EVER include:**
+- Footnote references like `[^feature-flag]` or `[^mood-tools]`
+- Footnote definitions at the bottom of files (e.g., `[^xyz]: path/to/file.ts:123-456`)
+- File paths (e.g., `pages/api/ai/tools/logHydrationTool.ts`)
+- Line numbers (e.g., `:1-66` or `:123`)
+- Database table names (e.g., `ProblemLog`, `schema.prisma`)
+- Class names or technical implementation details

+**These docs are for USERS, not DEVELOPERS.** If you find yourself wanting to reference code, STOP and rewrite it as user-facing behavior instead.

 ## Prep Work Before Writing